mecid/mecid.github.io/_posts/2023-04-11-mastering-canvas-in-swiftui.md

 }
 ```

+> To learn more about the power of TimelineView, take a look at my ["Mastering TimelineView in SwiftUI"](/2022/05/18/mastering-timelineview-in-swiftui/) post.

 #### Accessibility
 The Canvas view doesn't have an accessibility tree because it is a simple 2D graphics engine.
 Instead, you can attach a set of accessibility view modifiers that SwiftUI provides us to make its content accessible to everyone.